Mr. BeanJanuary 6, 2020

-Thelma “Butterfly” McQueen was born on 7 January 1911 in Tampa Florida (no birth time available) is most famous for her role as squeaky voiced Prissy, (the house slave in Gone with the Wind who claimed to know everything about birthing babies but was reduced to a quivering wreck when Melanie went into a difficult labour), was born with Jupiter in Scorpio and Saturn in Aries.
+Thelma “Butterfly” McQueen was born on 7 January 1911 in Tampa Florida (no birth time available).
+She is most famous for her role as squeaky voiced Prissy, (the house slave in Gone with the Wind who claimed to know everything about birthing babies but was reduced to a quivering wreck when Melanie went into a difficult labour).
+McQueen was born with Jupiter in Scorpio and Saturn in Aries.

 She had planned to be a nurse but was encouraged to give acting a try.
 Her stage nickname came from a dance performance in Midsummer Night’s Dream.

-There is a slight comfort in that Hattie McDaniel won Best Supporting actress as “Mammy” and that a young Martin Luther King sang in the youth choir that evening.
+There is a slight comfort in that Hattie McDaniel won Best Supporting actress as “Mammy”.
+Also a young Martin Luther King sang in the youth choir that evening.

 Full “Gone With the Wind: The Zodiacal Parade” article here